 The one thing that I would like you to take from this article is that you have a choice when something is making you anxious.

-Most of the time, you will not be aware that you have a choice and will default into the analysis, which will make you feel worse by intensifying the emotion and giving you secondary feeling.
+Most of the time, you will not be aware that you have a choice and will default to the analysis, which will make you feel worse by intensifying the emotion and giving you a secondary feeling.

 By secondary emotion, I mean the initial thought or feeling is what hurt you first; you have no control over that.
-Mulling it over in your head is what gives you the secondary pain and this you have control over if you exercise choice.
+Mulling it over in your head gives you secondary pain, which you have control over if you exercise choice.